bestia-dev/GuitaraokeLeader/README.md

 Only the Leader have to work a little to prepare the connection to the application:
 This server will work only on a local network like `192.168.x.y`.
 The Leader will create a "mobile hotspot" wi-fi network on his smartphone.
 All other phones will connect to this network.
-Most smartphone can generate a QRcode do other smartphone can read the QRcode and easily connect to the wi-fi.
+Most smartphone can generate a QRCode do other smartphone can read the QRCode and easily connect to the wi-fi.
 Copy this jpg image into the folder where the guitaraoke files are.
 The name of the image must be `wifi_qrcode.jpg`, size around 200x200px.
 To avoid having heavy internet traffic from all the connected phone it is wise to limit the bandwidth of the outside internet before launching the application.
 This is easily done: change the "Mobile networks - Network mode" to "2G only".